juangamnik/swift-evolution/proposals/XXXX-enhanced-existentials.md

 In addition to adding capabilities to Swift directly, this proposal lays the groundwork for other proposals which fit into the Completing Generics constellation.

 ### Opening existentials

+A value of existential type can be *opened* - that is, the underlying concrete type of the value can be extracted and 'bound' to an anonymous type parameter within a certain scope.
+This greatly increases the power of existential types.

+#### `Self` requirements

 The *Associated Types* section above discusses runtime narrowing of existential types using `as?` and similar keywords.
 However, `as?` casting only operates on a single existential type in isolation; it does not allow a user to take two different existential types and compare their `Self` values.